eugenejw/eugenejw.github.io/_drafts/empty_post.md

 #### Pre-order DFS in Python
 This problem could also be solved by pre-order DFS.

-Create an empty bucket, when traversing to a new level, increase bucket size by 1.
+Create an empty bucket, whenever traversing to a new level, increase bucket size by 1.
-When reaching a level exists in the bucket, compare the existing value in that level position, with the new node's vaue.
-Store the bigger one to the position.
+When reaching a level already exists in the bucket, compare the existing value with the current node's vaue.
+Update the bucket value to the larger one.
 Because this is an one-pass traversal, the time complexity is O(n), where n is the tree node count.

+Time complexity: O(n)
 Runtime: 68 ms

 {% highlight python %}